Joseph Bonomi the Elder: Biography

 He died in London on 9 March 1808, aged 69, and was buried in the Marylebone Cemetery.

 Family

 In 1775 he married Rosa Florini, Angelica Kauffman's cousin.
 One son Ignatius Bonomi (1787–1870), was also an architect, and another, Joseph Bonomi the Younger (1796–1878), became an eminent sculptor, artist and Egyptologist.
-He also had a daughter Mary Anne who later married George Goldie, and their son also named George, became architect of Catholic churches largely in gothic style.
+He also had a daughter Mary Anne who later married the York doctor George Goldie.
+Their son, also named George, became an architect of Catholic churches largely in the gothic style.
+These included the York Oratory.